ZoneIn Privacy Policy

 23. Changes to this policy

 We may update this Privacy Policy from time to time.
-When we update it, we will change the “Last updated” date at the top of tryzonein.com/privacy.
+The “Last updated” date at the top of tryzonein.com/privacy identifies the current version.

-We will provide an in-app notice on next launch for policy updates.
-Material changes will be flagged more prominently where appropriate.
-Continued use of ZoneIn after the effective date of the updated policy means you accept the updated policy, unless applicable law requires a different form of notice or consent.
+Continued use of ZoneIn after the effective date of an updated policy means you accept the updated policy, unless applicable law requires a different form of notice or consent.

 24. Contact